sachitnjk/Project_GoFish/README.md

 ## Future Improvements / Wishlist

-Things that were planned but considered too time-consuming or out of scope for the current version:
+Things that were planned but considered too time consuming or out of scope for the current version:

 - Adding visible fish in the water
-  - Would use a flocking system based on **Boids** logic
+  - Would use a flocking system based on teh **BOIDS** logic

 - Adding UI animations